Break the tether of fear and re-discover your freedom.

 GKN employ 58,000 people, around 21,000 in their aerospace division and the company has a revenue of £9.67 billion (2017).
 They own 50 manufacturing locations in 14 countries, and serve over 90% of the world’s aircraft and engine manufacturers.
 Plants in the EU include 6 in Britain, 7 in The Netherlands, 2 in Romania, 1 in Norway, 1 in Sweden, and 1 in Germany.

-GKN’s production plant in The Netherlands will from this year manufacture Flaperons and electrical wiring for all Dutch F-35 Lightning II Joint Strike Fighter aircraft that are currently flying or in production.
+GKN’s production plant in The Netherlands will from 2019 manufacture Flaperons and electrical wiring for all Dutch F-35 Lightning II Joint Strike Fighter aircraft that are currently flying or in production.
 The GKN Aerospace division is the world’s leading technology supplier to the aerospace industry.

 Also in The Netherlands is registered a European aerospace corporation that make far larger passenger aircraft than Boeing, called Airbus.
 Their jets fly on the largest wings in the world designed and engineered in Filton near Bristol, and manufactured in Broughton, North Wales with each site employing more than 6,000 people.